 Responding to comments is an important part of developing Instagram relationships.
-Sometimes people will have questions such as, “What apps did you use?” or “Did you use a tripod?”
+Sometimes people will have questions such as, “What apps did you use?” or “Do you use a tripod for iPhone photography?”
 When you answer each question it gives your followers an incentive to come back and check out more of your photos.

 When someone leaves you feedback, be sure to respond in a timely manner.
 A simple thank you or smiley face emoticon will do.
 Don’t forget to tag the person with their username in your reply so they get notified that you replied.

 If you find that you’re not receiving notifications of new comments, check your notifications settings in Instagram.
 If you wish to get actual alerts, you can set this in your iPhone’s Settings app – look under Notifications, then search the list for Instagram.
 Here you’ll be able to set up a banner or alert whenever you receive an Instagram notification.